trek-view/basecamp/_posts/2020-05-22-extracting-gps-track-from-360-timelapse-video.md

 ---
 date: 2020-05-22
-title: "Extracting A GPS Track from a 360 Timelapse or Video"
+title: "Turning a 360 Timelapse or Video into a GPX or KML track"
 description: "Here's how to use the GPS points inside your 360 timelapses or videos with tools like Strava and Google Earth."
 categories: developers
 tags: [GPS, XMP, EXIF]